dst/dst.github.io/_posts/2015-04-30-dollar-in-password.md

 ---
 layout: post
+section-type: post
 title:  "Why you shouldn't use a dollar sign in your passwords"
-categories: misc
+category: tech
-tags: bash open-source micro-infra-spring
+tags: [bash open-source micro-infra-spring]
 ---
 Recently I have had a very interesting problem at work.
 I started my new microservice which uses encrypted, git-based properties and I noticed the following exception in logs: